 Trismus or “lockjaw” can occur due to surgery, radiation therapy, muscle spasms, pseudotumors, arthritis or trauma.
 Trismus is defined as an inability to fully open your mouth.
 Displacement of the temporomandibular disc between the skull and the jaw can also cause poor tracking of the jaw which may result in clicking or popping noises, pain and inability to open or close the jaw depending on the positioning of the disc.

-Your physical therapist can assist with your TMD symptoms via performing a comprehensive evaluation of your symptoms, past medical history including your dental history, observe your postures and habits, test your muscle strength (TMJ, neck and shoulder musculature), evaluate the range of motion and coordination of TMJ during mouth opening and closing, assess muscle tension and possible trigger points of the head, neck and TMJ.
-In addition your physical therapist will utilize manual therapy techniques to improve the coordination and range of motion of mouth opening via manipulation of the soft tissues and joints of the neck and TMJ joint, educate you on proper postures, issue exercises designed specifically to address your muscle weakness, range of motion loss and pain, utilize appropriate biofeedback and electrical stimulation to assist with relaxation and pain management as well as refer you to dental healthcare professional for further examination when appropriate.
+Your physical therapist can assist with your TMD symptoms via performing a comprehensive evaluation of your symptoms, past medical history including your dental history, observe your postures and habits, test your muscle strength, evaluate the range of motion and coordination of TMJ during mouth opening and closing, assess muscle tension and possible trigger points of the head, neck and TMJ.
+In addition, your physical therapist will utilize manual therapy techniques to improve the coordination and range of motion of mouth opening via manipulation of the soft tissues and joints of the neck and TMJ educate you on proper postures, issue exercises designed specifically to address your muscle weakness, range of motion loss and pain, utilize appropriate biofeedback and electrical stimulation to assist with relaxation and pain management as well as refer you to dental healthcare professional for further examination when appropriate.